giorsat/content/src/content/lesson/[draft]personal-branding-for-developers.md

     2. Live demo (github pages), screenshots, and gifs.
     3. Very organized, clean code and comments.
 - [ ] Your most important project, the one you are proud the most, must be pinned on the first slot.
 - [ ] Contribute to at least 5 external projects.
+Find open source projects you like and make contributions.
+In the following links you'll find projects and indications on how to contribute:
     - https://www.firsttimersonly.com/
     - http://yourfirstpr.github.io/
     - https://www.codetriage.com/